whiprandolph/bestseller/Previous Part 3 - The Deepest Revolution/16 - z part 3 outline.md

 * Expect challenges and grow beyond them by holding yourself and others to high standards

 ### High Standards: Our Only Way to Collectively Be Who We Really Are
-* No healthy culture is possible without high standards
+* No healthy nation is possible without high standards
 * No hope of defeating powerful rulers without high standards
 * The deepest revolution requires integrity

 ### Integrity and Natural Law

-* integrity as structure in psychology, engineering -- and healthy cultures
+* integrity as structure in psychology, engineering -- and healthy nations

-* everyone's collective integrity is the structure of a healthy culture -- the source of law when no one imposes law on anyone else
+* everyone's collective integrity is the structure of a healthy nation -- the source of law when no one imposes law on anyone else

 ### Everything is a Skill